sivakumar-devops/k0s-deploy/Manual-deployment-step-of-bold-bi-Managed-hosting.md

 # How to Manage Site Hosting for Bold BI

 When it comes to hosting Bold BI, the deployment strategy depends on pricing tiers and the number of concurrent users.
 We offer two hosting options: single k0s node and multi k8s node deployment.
 Refer to the following for detailed deployment steps:

+1. (Hosting on Single k0s Node)[#Hosting on Single k0s Node]
+2. (Hosting on Multi k8s Node)[#Hosting on Multi k8s Node]

 ## Hosting on Single k0s Node